sebnitu/vrembem/packages/modal/README.md

 **Returns**

-- `Promise` The returned promise value will either be the `HTML object` of the modal that was opened, or `null` if a modal was not found.
+- `Promise` The returned promise value will either be the `HTML object` of the modal that was opened, or `error` if a modal was not found.

 ```html
 <div class="modal is-closed" data-modal="modal-key">...</div>